ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Users have 8 fields, 3 of which are required and 4 which have a default.

 Required:
-* name: string, name of the user (e.g. John Smith) *Is unique field*
+* name: string, name of the user (e.g. John Smith) *is unique field*
 * password: string, encrypted password (encrypted with bCrypt)
-* class: string, current class enrollment of the user (e.g. 3EA1)
+* class: string, current class enrollment of the user (e.g. 1EA1)

 Defaults:
 * status: number, register status, defaults to 0.